Keratam

+Plot

+Siddhartha "Siddhu" / Bala is the son of an honest government employee, who has seven friends and lives a happy life.
+Siddhu / Bala and his friends complete their HSE and join the college.
+As they grew up, Siddhu develops feelings towards Geetha / Meena.
+Siddhu / Bala clashes with a senior student called "Robo" due to Robo teasing and harassing Geetha / Meena.
+During a fight with Robo, Geetha / Meena and Siddhu / Bala's parents learn about their feelings.

+The friends warn Siddhu / Bala to forget his love and concentrate on his career, but Siddhu / Bala ignores them.
+They desert him and Geetha / Meena also listens to her parents and decides to concentrate on studies and becomes a doctor.
+At this juncture, Siddhu's father retires and agrees to pay the money as a bribe to get a government job for Siddhu / Bala.
+However, Siddhu / Bala fails to turn up to the interview and loses the job.
+Siddhu / Bala behaves harshly with his father, which leads Siddhu / Bala to be thrown out of the house.

+Siddhu / Bala falls in love with Sangeetha / Meera and proposes to her, but Sangeetha / Meera rejects him, and Siddhu / Bala realizes his mistake for abandoning his career as his love is infatuation.
+Siddhu / Bala learns that his friends have become best achievers and are invited to their college function.
+Siddhu / Bala arrives at the stage and tells the speech about not to become like him and also promises his parents that he will take care of them.
+The friends reconcile with Siddhu / Bala and encourage him to achieve something in life.

 Cast

 Production

-A remake of the Kannada film Josh (2009), the bilingual Telugu and Tamil project was launched by Kannada producer S. V. Babu.
+A remake of the Kannada film Jhossh (2009), the bilingual Telugu and Tamil project was launched by Kannada producer S. V. Babu.
 It marked the acting debut of Siddharth Rajkumar, a nephew of actor Krishnam Raju and a cousin of Prabhas.
 The film also marked the debut of actresses Rakul Preet Singh and Aishwarya Devan in the Tamil and Telugu film industries, and it became the first project the actresses had signed in either language.
+According to Siddharth Rajkumar, a Malayalam version was also planned.

 The Telugu version of the film was directed by Gautham Patnaik, the brother of renowned music composer R. P. Patnaik.
-The Telugu version has been shot in Hyderabad, Bangalore, Chennai and Goa.
-Production for the Telugu film was completed by June 2011.

 The director of the original Kannada film, Shivamani, was approached to make the Tamil version but his refusal meant that newcomer R. N. Saran worked on the project.
-A song for the Tamil version of the film was shot in August 2011 in a secluded area of Goa, where the team of Ek Duuje Ke Liye (1981) had earlier shot.
+Both versions of the film had been shot in Hyderabad, Bangalore, Chennai and Goa.
+A song for both versions of the film (titled "Nidure Chedire" in Telugu and "Kan Paartha Neram" in Tamil) was shot in a secluded area of Goa, where the team of Ek Duuje Ke Liye (1981) had earlier shot.
+Production for the film was completed by June 2011.